🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Weekly refresh: Shake rugs, fluff pillows, trim greenery.

-• Daily sweep: Salt and grit are sneaky—five minutes saves your floors.
+• Daily sweep: Salt and grit are sneaky, and five minutes saves your floors.

 • Rotate textiles: Keep a backup doormat and extra towel by the door for big snow days.

-That’s your winter entryway—warm, functional, and seriously welcoming.
+That’s your winter entryway decor sorted: warm, functional, and seriously welcoming.
 Pick a few ideas, layer in your style, and make that first step inside feel like a hug.
-Now go light the candle, fluff the pillows, and let winter do its thing—you’ve got the coziest landing zone on the block.
+Now go light the candle, fluff the pillows, and let winter do its thing.
+Happy decorating, and enjoy the coziest landing zone on the block!

 FAQ